starkware-libs/cairo-docs/src/starkware/cairo/docs/reference/common_library.rst

 **A note about implicit arguments**: Some descriptions state that the library function "requires the implicit argument ``<argument>``".
-Where this is the case, the decision to pass the argument follows the the rule: If the parent function already has the required argument as an implicit argument, the braces can be omitted.
+Where this is the case, the decision to pass the argument follows the rule: If the parent function already has the required argument as an implicit argument, the braces can be omitted.
 Otherwise, it should be given explicitly.
 For example, implicit arguments may be ``range_check_ptr`` or ``dict_ptr``.
 See :ref:`implicit_arguments`